Michael McGimpsey

+Background

+Early life and career outside of politics

 McGimpsey was born in Donaghadee, County Down and was educated in Regent House Grammar School and Trinity College, Dublin.
 He is a businessman aside from politics involved in property development, hotels and the hospitality sector.
 In the mid-1980s he came to prominence alongside his brother Christopher when they challenged the Anglo-Irish Agreement by bringing a suit against the Irish government in the High Court of the Republic of Ireland, arguing that the Agreement was invalid because it contradicted Articles 2 and 3 of the Constitution of Ireland (this argument was unusual coming from Unionists because of the traditional Unionist opposition to these two articles.)
 The case failed in the High Court, and again on appeal to the Supreme Court.

-McGimpsey's UUP office is located on Sandy Row in south Belfast.

 Early political career

 In 1993 he was first elected to Belfast City Council.
 For the 1996 Northern Ireland Forum election McGimpsey was third on the UUP list.
 As a result, he was not involved in the negotiations for the Belfast Agreement.
 In 1998 McGimpsey was the first member to be elected for South Belfast on the 5th count. to the Northern Ireland Assembly.
 He was appointed to serve as Minister of Culture, Arts and Leisure in the Northern Ireland Executive from 1999 until the collapse of the Executive in 2002.
-One of his achievements was the digitising of the Ulster Covenant by the Public Records Office of Northern Ireland.
+Under his ministry the Ulster Covenant was digitised by the Public Records Office of Northern Ireland.